Booking, consultation, phone, contact, service, and gallery paths from public pages

 Form evidence for consultation requests, including submit, disabled, action, label, and contact-field signals

-Mobile first-screen CTA evidence for booking or consultation actions when browser checks are available
+Mobile first-screen CTA evidence for booking or consultation actions when public evidence supports it

 Trust-path evidence such as visible contact details, privacy links, review cues, and secure-page asset hints